Admitting now

 Behavioural patterns

-• Hiding medication use from family
+• Hiding supportive care use from family

 • Prescription central to daily routine